lkananen/parkdude-backend/README.md

 ### Method 2: Local API gateway with SAM

 SAM can be used to accurately test API gateway and lambdas.
 It uses Docker behind the scenes to simulate the gateway.
-The API calls take slightly longer to run than with method 1, since docker container is started for each request.
+The API calls take slightly longer to run than with method 1, since a docker container is started for each request.

 Requirements: